 As he has slowly overcome the agoraphobia he has been able to travel further afield, opening up new possibilities, including working with natural materials.

 His latest project, Little Forest Land Art, co-founded with ceramicist Jan Griffiths, is transforming Jan's 3 acre meadow and surrounding woodland path into a more interesting, environmentally friendly and inspirational place.
-Despite working with natural materials Mundy still tries to perfect nature, making geometric shapes.
+Despite working with natural materials Mundy still tries to perfect nature, making geometric shapes and straight lines.

 Download this page as a PDF here